prejeshs/personalized-email-aws/README.md

-# Serverless Email Automation using AWS
+# Personalized Email Delivery Platform with AWS

 This project implements a serverless solution to automate personalized email delivery using AWS cloud services.
 It integrates AWS Lambda, SES, DynamoDB, CloudWatch, and IAM to send templated newsletter emails tailored to individual user preferences.